avasdao/nxy/net-REMOVE/README.md

 Gas fees are dynamically adjusted based on the application and the current load on the network.

 > It is highly encouraged to migrate to a private Subnet in the case of consistently high gas fees.
-The Nexaverse Migration Toolkit (NMT) makes the process effortless for both developers and users.
+The Nxy Migration Toolkit (NMT) makes the process effortless for both developers and users.

 ## MetaMask Setup